Skills for working with BPD 101: An Introduction to BPD

 Some additional reading that may be of interest are the UK National Institute for Clinical Excellence (NICE) guidelines on self-harm.
 Although, these are really part of Alternatives to Self-Harm training, for BPD clients this can be a key issue.

-Self-harm: assessment, management and preventing recurrence - NICE quality standard on self-harm
+Self-harm: assessment, management and preventing recurrence - visit the NICE quality standard on self-harm website

 Who Should Attend: